-Throughout the course of Year 12 and 13, students will be working towards A Levels.
-These are official examinations that prove a student has successfully completed this stage of secondary education.
+Throughout the course of Year 12 and 13, students will be working towards A Levels, these are official examinations that prove a student has successfully completed this stage. of secondary education.
 A level examination is managed by various government approved organisations in the UK.
-Oryx International School is an approved examination centre for one of the biggest examination boards.
-Pearson Edexcel International Examinations.
-The exams are marked on a 7-point scale from A to U.
+Oryx International School is an approved examination centre for one of the biggest examination boards for all its exams: Pearson Edexcel International Examinations.
+The exams are marked on a 6-point scale from A to E.